radix-servus/ordered-array/README.md

 #### Note:
 All elements of the array should be of the same type.
-Only exceptional values can be used.
+Only unique values can be used.

 ### Settings:
 - `isProd` - production mode (disables some checks for faster performance)